DESIGNERS AGAINST AIDS

 "A celebration of pure beauty, idealism and lust for life"

-A collection of more then one hundred amazing pictures: all different visions of ‘pure beauty', a look at the past: ten years of initiatives and campaigns, highlighting the most beautiful and significant moments and the inspiring story of founder Ninette Murk.
-In addition Peter Piot, former President of UNAIDS and philosopher/writer Alain de Botton contributed to this book.
-The cover is by photographer Erwin Olaf.
+A collection of more than one hundred amazing pictures: all different visions on pure beauty and a look at the past: 10 years of initiatives and campaigns, highlighting the most beautiful and significant moments and the inspiring story of founder Ninette Murk.
+In addition Baron Professor Peter Piot, former President of UNAIDS and philosopher/writer Alain de Botton contributed to this book.
+The cover is by famous Dutch photographer Erwin Olaf.

-You can order the book online- via us or amazon.com or in several bookshops worldwide.
+You can still order this beautiful book online- via DAA or via www.amazon.com and find it in bookshops worldwide.

 Models against AIDS